predis/predis/README.markdown

 Predis is a flexible and feature-complete PHP (>= 5.3) client library for the Redis key-value store.

-For a version compatible with PHP 5.2 you must use the backported version of latest release in the 0.6.x series.
+For a version compatible with PHP 5.2 you must use the backported version of the latest release in the 0.6.x series.
 Please refer to the TODO file to see which issues are still pending and what is due to be implemented soon in Predis.